-Name of the statute Nature of dues Amount (₹In Lakhs) Amount paid under protest Period to which the amount Forum where the dispute is pending
+Name of the statute Nature of dues Amount (Rs.
+In Lakhs) Amount paid under protest (Rs. in Lakhs) Period to which the amount relates Forum where the dispute is pending Central Excise Act, Disallowance of modvat credit 0.93 - 1997 Additional Commissioner, Surat 1944 Education cess on exports 0.21 - 2004 Dy Commissioner, Pune Modvat on repacking activity 49.56 - 1994-1997 Dy Commissioner, Pune Finance Act, 1944 CENVAT credit claimed on the basis of letters 75.05 - 1997 Asst.
+Commissioner GST, Pune & Baroda Disallowance of service tax credit on outward freight 42.21 - 2004 Asst.
+Commissioner GST, Pune & Baroda Disallowance of service tax credit on project management consultancy 35.54 17.75 2011-2015 Commissioner of Central Tax (Appeals), Pune

-(₹ in Lakhs) relates

-Central Disallowance of 0.93 - 1997 Additional

-Excise modvat credit Commissioner,

-Act, 1944 Surat

-Education cess 0.21 - 2004 Dy Commissioner,

-on exports Pune

-Modvat on 49.56 - 1994-1997 Dy Commissioner,

-repacking activity Pune

-Finance Act, CENVAT credit 75.05 - 2005-2008 Asst.
-Commissioner

-1944 claimed on the GST, Pune & Baroda

-basis of letters

-Disallowance of 42.21 - 2005-2008 Asst.
-Commissioner

-service tax credit GST, Pune & Baroda

-on outward freight

-Disallowance of 35.54 17.75 2011-2015 Commissioner of

-service tax credit on Central Tax

-project management (Appeals), Pune

-consultancy

 - viii.
 As the Company does not have any loans or borrowings from any financial institution or bank or Government, nor has it issued any debentures as at the balance sheet date, the provisions of Clause 3(viii) of the Order are not applicable to the Company. - ix.
 The Company has not raised any moneys by way of initial public offer, further public offer (including debt instruments) and term loans.
-Accordingly, the provisions of Clause 3(ix) of the Order are not applicable to the Company. - Χ. During the course of our examination of the books and records of the Company, carried out in accordance with the generally accepted auditing practices in India, and according to the information and explanations given to us, we have neither come across any instance of material fraud by the Company or on the Company by its officers or employees, noticed or reported during the year, nor have we been informed of any such case by the Management. - χi.
+Accordingly, the provisions of Clause 3(ix) of the Order are not applicable to the Company. - x.
+During the course of our examination of the books and records of the Company, carried out in accordance with the generally accepted auditing practices in India, and according to the information and explanations given to us, we have neither come across any instance of material fraud by the Company or on the Company by its officers or employees, noticed or reported during the year, nor have we been informed of any such case by the Management. - xi.
 The Company has paid/ provided for managerial remuneration in accordance with the requisite approvals mandated by the provisions of Section 197 read with Schedule V to the Act.
-Also refer paragraph 15 of our main audit report. - As the Company is not a Nidhi Company and the Nidhi Rules, 2014 are not applicable to it, the provisions xii. of Clause 3(xii) of the Order are not applicable to the Company. - xiii.
+Also refer paragraph 15 of the main audit report. - xii.
+As the Company is not a Nidhi Company and the Nidhi Rules, 2014 are not applicable to it, the provisions of Clause 3(xii) of the Order are not applicable to the Company. - xiii.
 The Company has entered into transactions with related parties in compliance with the provisions of Sections 177 and 188 of the Act.
-The details of such related party transactions have been disclosed in the financial statements as required under Indian Accounting Standard (Ind AS) 24, Related Party Disclosures specified under Section 133 of the Act. - The Company has not made any preferential allotment or private placement of shares or fully or partly xiv. convertible debentures during the year.
-Accordingly, the provisions of Clause 3(xiv) of the Order are not applicable to the Company. - XV.
-The Company has not entered into any non cash transactions with its directors or persons connected with him.
+The details of such related party transactions have been disclosed in the financial statements as required under Indian Accounting Standard (Ind AS) 24, Related Party Disclosures specified under Section 133 of the Act. - xiv.
+The Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year.
+Accordingly, the provisions of Clause 3(xiv) of the Order are not applicable to the Company. - xv.
+The Company has not entered into any non-cash transactions with its directors or persons connected with him.
 Accordingly, the provisions of Clause 3(xv) of the Order are not applicable to the Company. - xvi.
 The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
 Accordingly, the provisions of Clause 3(xvi) of the Order are not applicable to the Company.